Returning to the UK as a Dentist: Understanding Your Options

 2. Direct Associate Route

-Many graduates returning from Bulgaria enter UK dentistry as associate dentists without completing DFT.
+Many graduates returning from Bulgaria enter UK dentistry as associate dentists without completing DFT, as they are not currently interested in working in NHS primary care.

 Things to consider